arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/features.md

 <FeatureList>

 <Feature title="3.97” 480x800 RGB touch screen" image="configurability">
-A back-light screen with the resolution of a 4.0＂ TFT-LCD which contains 480x800 pixels, and can display up to 16.7M colors.
+A back-light screen with the resolution of a 4.0” TFT-LCD which contains 480x800 pixels, and can display up to 16.7 million colors.
 </Feature>

 <Feature title="LVGL" image="configurability">